When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Glen Check (or Glen Plaid)

-This pattern features a mix of small and large black, gray, and white checks.
+This pattern features a mix of small and large black, grey, and white checks.

-It consists of intersecting lines that create a crisscross pattern, often with a subtle overcheck of a contrasting color.
+It consists of intersecting lines that create a crisscross pattern, often with a subtle overcheck of a contrasting colour.

 The pattern can appear busy up close but reads as a solid from a distance.